short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 == 💡 Why is ShortPixel the best choice for image optimization or PDF compression? ==

 ### 🆕 New!
+Freshly added image SEO features ###

+* AI-powered image SEO – Automatically generate ALT text, captions, and image descriptions for all your images.
+* Bulk mode – Mass-generate and update details for all your images.
+* Preview mode – Test and fine-tune AI results before applying new ALT texts and descriptions in bulk.
+* Multilingual – Support for 100+ languages.
+* WooCommerce – Seamless support for WooCommerce product images.
+* Unlimited credits – AI-generate image titles, captions, and more with our Unlimited plan.
+* Accessibility – Improve website accessibility by generating all the necessary metadata for each image.

+### 🆕 New!
 Freshly added features ###

 * Compress WebP images – ShortPixel now also <a href="https://shortpixel.com/blog/introducing-smartcompress/" target="_blank">smartly compresses</a> all your existing WebP images.
-* Image captioning – Using our AI model, you can automatically add "alternative text" to your images (BETA).
 * Added support for serving CSS, JS and fonts from our global CDN.
 * Save & Restore option for all settings – ideal for agencies and users managing multiple websites.
 * Decide whether AI bots can use your images for machine learning (ML) training, or <a href="https://shortpixel.com/blog/prevent-ai-data-mining-on-images/" target="_blank">block them entirely</a>.

 ### 🌍 Faster Websites for Global Audiences ###

 The ShortPixel plugin now includes a built-in global Content Delivery Network (CDN).
-This powerful feature ensures that ShortPixel-optimized WebP and AVIF images are delivered quickly and efficiently to any location worldwide, minimizing delays and improving load times.
+This powerful feature ensures that ShortPixel-optimized WebP and AVIF images, as well as your website’s CSS and JavaScript files, are delivered quickly and efficiently to any location worldwide, minimizing delays and improving load times.

 By leveraging this built-in solution, you enhance the user experience, reduce server strain, boost SEO performance, and simplify website management — all with minimal effort.